Rapidly rising sickle cell disease

 The Strain on the Healthcare System

-Another problem is that the treatment options available for sickle cell disease in the UK are limited.
-There are only two medications approved for sickle cell disease in the UK, compared to five in the United States.
-This means that UK patients have fewer choices for treatment.
+Another significant issue is the limited availability of treatment options.
+Currently, only two medications are approved for the treatment of sickle cell disease in the UK, compared to five in the United States.
+As a result, patients in the UK have fewer choices for managing their condition effectively.

 Living with Sickle Cell Disease